mm6/ethereum-lab4-hardhat/README.md

 Swap Execution: Creates the parameters for the swap and calls exactInputSingle on the router to execute the swap.

 Return Value: Returns the amount of to tokens received from the swap.

+## Preconditions before calling SimpleSwap

+Before calling the swapERCforERC function in this SimpleSwap contract, there are several preconditions that must be met to ensure the function executes successfully:

+Token Approval:

+The user must approve the SimpleSwap contract to spend the specified amount of the from token (e.g., WETH) on their behalf.
+This is done using the approve function of the from token's ERC-20 contract. await WETH.approve(simpleSwap.address, amountIn);

+Sufficient Token Balance:

+The user must have a sufficient balance of the from token in their wallet to cover the amount they want to swap.
+Ensure the amountIn specified in the function call does not exceed the user's token balance.

+Contract Deployment:

+The SimpleSwap contract must be deployed on the Ethereum network and its address known.

+The contract should be initialized with a reference to the Uniswap V3 router.

+Network Connection:

+The user must be connected to the Ethereum network via a provider (e.g., Infura, Alchemy) and have a wallet set up with sufficient ETH to cover gas fees for the transaction.

+Gas Limit:

+Ensure that the transaction includes an appropriate gas limit to cover the execution of the swap. const swap = await simpleSwap.swapERCforERC(WETH, DAI, amountIn, { gasLimit: 300000 });

+Valid Token Addresses:

+The from and to parameters must be valid ERC-20 token contract addresses.
+Ensure that the tokens are supported by Uniswap V3 and have sufficient liquidity in the relevant pool.